jimz011/homekit-infused/docs/preparation.md

 - [Thanks](thanks.md)

 # PREPARATION
 HKI is easy to configure as long as you have prepared yourself well.
-My advise is to use another computer, pi or create a vm to install this and test it first before moving over to production.
-If you do decide to take the leap on your production device immediately I will highly suggest you make BACKUPS!!!
-I can't stress out enough that you should always do this unless you really don't care.
-I cannot guarantee that this setup will work as great for everyone and I cannot if the setup will even work for you at all.
+I cannot guarantee that this setup will work as great for everyone and I cannot guarantee that the setup will even work for you at all.
 Backing up your current system prevents yourself from being left empty handed!
+REMEMBER: ALWAYS MAKE BACKUPS!

 NOTE: Even if you do not decide to use Homekit Infused the following preparations are actually really usefull for any Home Assistant setup.

 ### Preparation Checklist
 #### Required
-- Time, I estimate the project to be installed within a few hours (I might be waaay off but I wouldn't know as I haven't installed it this way, It might be done in a relatively short time I am sure but that really depends on your current state with HA and ofc your experience with HA/Lovelace)
 - Install Home Assistant or create a backup of your current setup.
+I will advise you to install this on a clean Home Assistant install, though it is not a requirement.
 - Add all your known devices to Home Assistant (if integrations are available the prefered way would be to use that instead of putting it in manually.
 - Create person entities in the UI go to configuration>persons and create all the persons in your house.
 Add the device_trackers you have to the person entities.
 Do not use device_trackers in lovelace unless you really need to (e.g. non-person related device_trackers)
 - Create/edit a `customize.yaml` file, this file is automatically created whenever you edit an entity through the UI configuration>customize.
 However you can create this file yourself if you don't have it already.
 Just put the file at the root of your config (e.g. same location as where `configuration.yaml` is located).
 You might need the following entry in your `configuration.yaml` file